To start using Inventory Planner and to get the most out of inventory forecasting, we recommend the following steps:

 To learn more, read our article about uploading vendor catalogs.

-Here you can add/remove products for the vendor, edit variant information for this vendor: lead time, review period, cost price, vendor reference and more.
+Add or remove products for the vendor, edit variant information for this vendor: cost price, vendor reference (supplier SKU) and more.

 Here you can add/remove brands for the vendor.
 Adding a brand automatically adds current and future products for this brand.